soar-tech/strapi/docs/3.x.x/guides/database.md

 You are now in the mongo shell.
 You can exit the shell by typing `CTRL + C` from the shell command line.

 You have now installed MongoDB onto your _Windows 10_ development environment.
-You are now ready to set-up and [configure Strapi to use MongoDB locally](#install-strapi-with-mongodb).
+You are now ready to [install Strapi with MongoDB locally](#install-strapi-with-mongodb).

 :::